-Accuracy can be defined as the closeness that can be achieved to a known value.
+Accuracy can be defined as the proximity that can be achieved to a known value.
 This is difficult when working with the potential of unknown values.
 Accuracy can be confirmed by exposing the located target and therefore comparing results to what is true.
 This is not typically done due to the general acceptance of the technologies used as being relatively accurate for practical excavation purposes.

 Precision can be defined as detecting the same target in the same location multiple times.
 Precision is increased when more than one investigative technology is applied.
 This high level of precision in a SIM investigation is possible due to the use of GPR and an electromagnetic receiver.
-However, if one of the technologies suffers inconclusive results based on site interference or an unfavorable soil type, one technology may need to be accepted as the only reliable results.
+However, if one of the technologies suffers inconclusive results based on site interference or an unfavorable soil type, one technology may need to be accepted as providing the only reliable results.

-Additional to GPR being used to image steel reinforcement in the slab, SIM also calls for a passive sweep of the pipe locator/EM receiver to confirm the area has no energized conduits.
+In addition to GPR being used to image steel reinforcement in the slab, SIM also calls for a passive sweep of the pipe locator/EM receiver to confirm the area has no energized conduits.
 GPR is capable of imaging a plastic pipe in concrete but cannot determine if the conduit is energized.

 This equipment has several ways of being applied to the SIM investigation:

-Passive Operation: Passive Operation is normally the final option but should always be performed.
+Passive Operation is normally the final option but should always be performed.
 A passive sweep can be used to confirm markings from other methods but will also indicate unknown utilities that are emitting an electromagnetic field.
 This method is limited to detecting conductors around which there is already an electromagnetic field being created.
 It will detect either 60 Hz frequencies created by electrical current, cathodic protection frequencies, or various radio wave frequencies being carried by conductors within the utility.
-The type of utility can only be determined by tracing the utility to a surface feature or a logical endpoint.
+The type of utility can only be determined by tracing the utility to a surface feature or a logical end point.

-Sonde/Rodder Method: Temporary Insertion of a sonde and/or traceable rodder can be used to trace nonmetallic utilities such as sewer and storm drain lines.
+Temporary Insertion of a sonde and/or traceable rodder can be used to trace nonmetallic utilities such as sewer and storm drain lines.
 A sonde is a battery-powered transmitter that can be pushed through a pipe in order to pinpoint specific locations along the pipe with a high-powered signal.
-A traceable rodder allows the technician to send a conductor through a nonconductive utility, induce a frequency through the rodder, and thereby trace the nonmetallic utility for the entire length of the rodder.
+A traceable rodder allows the technician to send a conductor through a nonconductive utility, send current through the rodder, and thereby trace the nonmetallic utility for the entire length of the rodder.
 This method requires access to the inside of the pipe and care must be used to ensure that the pipe is a sewer or drain line as opposed to an empty conduit which could potentially lead back to a live electrical circuit.

-EM Depth Expectations: Utilities can often be located at depths of up to 20’ or more depending on a variety of factors.
+Utilities can often be located at depths of up to 20’ or more depending on a variety of factors.
 Accuracy Expectations: the equipment has the ability to pinpoint a utility with a very high level of accuracy but this accuracy depends on the ability of the technician to use the equipment properly and to recognize when there will be problems with accuracy such as distortion in an electromagnetic field.